nguterresn/quartz/content/battlebutbot/2wd-bot.md

 > [!info]
 >
-> The double variable _z_ is radians, not degrees.
+> The double variable _z_ is in radians, not degrees.

 This ensures the bot has a smoother turn and its behaviour is based on a Joystick controller, the direction of the bot is pretty much figured out.
 However, this is not enough — there is something missing.